amandakoka/milestone-two/README.md

     2. [Frameworks & Tools](#frameworks-&-tools)

 # Project Goals
-The world flags quiz is a a classic flag guessing game to test users knowledge and a fun educational game to play!
+The world flags quiz is a a classic flag guessing game to test users knowledge on flags and a fun educational game to play!
 ## User Goals
 * Play a fun and engaging world flag guessing game.
 * Test your knowledge by guessing the flags name.